kusumi/fileobj/README.md

         Python 3.3.1
         $ sudo python3 ./setup.py install --force --record ./install.out
         $ fileobj --version
-        v0.7.34
+        v0.7.35

     + See [Installing Python Modules](https://docs.python.org/3/installing/index.html) for custom installation.

-+ Binary package for older version is available on FreeBSD and DragonFlyBSD, see *Note for BSDs*.
++ See *Note for BSDs* for binary packages available on FreeBSD and DragonFlyBSD.

++ See *Note for Cygwin* if Python binaries for both Windows and Cygwin are installed.

 + Run *./script/install.sh* to install fileobj(1) manpage under */usr/share/man/man1/*.